Behaviour

 Your autistic child isn't refusing school.
 They can't tolerate it.
 The research on why, what to ask the school for, and when alternatives make sense.

 School avoidance in autistic children is one of the most stressful experiences a family can go through.
-You're caught between a child who is in genuine distress every morning, a school that may be counting absences and sending warning letters, and a system that often treats attendance as a discipline problem when for your child it's an anxiety, sensory, and capacity problem.
+You're caught between a child in genuine distress every morning, a school counting absences and sending warning letters, and a system that treats attendance as a discipline problem when for your child it's an anxiety, sensory, and capacity problem.

-The first thing to understand: this is common.
-In a UK survey of 486 autistic children, 43% met the threshold for persistent non-attendance, with school refusal accounting for 43% of absences — truancy was almost non-existent.
+In a UK survey of 486 autistic children, 43% met the threshold for persistent non-attendance, with school refusal accounting for 43% of absences while truancy was almost non-existent.
 Your child isn't bunking off.
 They're unable to cope with what school asks of them right now.

-Many autistic children are better understood as unable to tolerate aspects of school at a given time, not choosing to avoid it.
 The mechanisms are multiple and interacting: anxiety (affecting roughly 40% at clinical levels), sensory processing differences, intolerance of uncertainty, social demands, bullying, masking, and unmet support needs.
-The consistent research finding is that school environment and support fit matter as much as the child's individual anxiety — reframing the question from "how do we get this child back in?" to "how do we make school something this child can access?"
+School environment and support fit matter as much as the child's individual anxiety.
+The question isn't "how do we get this child back in?" but "how do we make school something this child can access?"

 The triggers for school avoidance are rarely a single thing.
 They stack: